johnodonnell123/johnodonnell123.github.io/pages/page_groupby.md

 ### Sort the DataFrame by DSU's with the highest 12m Cumulative Oil
 ```
 **This yields the DataFrame seen below.
-Now all of the hard work has been done preparing the data, we can begin data visualization and analysis**
+Now all of the hard work has been done preparing the data, we can begin visualizing the data**
 <p align="center">
   <img src="/images/GroupBy/dsu_df production.PNG?raw=true">
 </p>